 After you have decided which variety of ghost pepper you will plant, it’s time to pick out soil and fertilizer.

 Choosing The Best Soil

 If you are starting your ghost peppers from seed indoors, it is best to use seed starting mix.
 You can find this at any gardening supply store, or online on Amazon.

 Seed starting soil contains a light, fluffy mix, usually containing peat moss, perlite, and vermiculite.
 It creates the ideal environment for germination.
 It usually does not contain nutrients either, so fertilizer should be applied about 1 week after the seeds sprout.

 Approximately 3-4 weeks after sprouting, you will move your plants to another soil medium.
 Don’t overthink which soil to get for growing your ghost peppers.
-We recommend a loamy, organic potting soil.
+We recommend a loamy, well-draining organic potting soil.

 You should avoid using an “in-ground soil” if you will be growing your ghost peppers in pots.
 This soil is too heavy for container gardening and will not allow for adequate drainage and aeration to the root zone.
-You can find an acceptable potting mix at any garden store, or purchase one online.
+You can find an acceptable potting soil at any garden store, or purchase one online.

 Starting Ghost Peppers Indoors